svikashk/docs/guide/streams-catalog-monday.md

 Monday.com is a work management tool often used by marketing and non-technical teams to keep track of their work.

-You can connect Monday.com with with Streams in Zepel, to capture requests from other teams and prioritize those requests effortlessly.
+You can connect Monday.com with Streams in Zepel, to capture requests from other teams and prioritize those requests effortlessly.

 ---